 - Scientists found the neurons in the human brain that respond to pitch changes in spoken language that are essential to clearly conveying both meaning and emotion.

 - When you think about something or read silently, your brain uses your “inner voice” to communicate it.
-Scientists were able to decode these brain signals back into spoken words (another article here).
+Scientists were able to decode these brain signals back into spoken words (another article here, here, and here).

 - Images can be reconstructed from your thoughts.